quorumcontrol/tupelo-docs/tutorials/hello_tupelo.md

 First you will need to [download Tupelo](https://github.com/quorumcontrol/tupelo/releases).

-Unzip tupelo-v0.5.11.zip and from a terminal rename whichever version you need based on which OS you are running.
+Unzip tupelo-v0.0.0.zip (where 0.0.0 is the actual version number you downloaded) and from a terminal rename whichever version you need based on which OS you are running.
 Then, chmod it to make it executable.

 ```
 mv tupelo-v0.5.11-darwin-amd64 tupelo